donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 In case of human data, the name of the files/folders in which a participant’s data are stored may not contain information that allows this participant to be identified in a direct way (e.g., by including the participant’s name as a part of the file/folder name).
 Instead, this file or folder name should contain a code that uniquely identifies the participant in the project.
 The naming scheme for file/folder names is described further down.

 The key that relates the participant identification code and the participant’s personal information (name, address, telephone number,…) may not be kept in the DAC.
-The DI centers determine where and on which medium the key is kept.
+The DI centers determine where and on which medium this so-called _pseudonimization key_ is kept.

-**To-Be-Discussed: The previous paragraph is subject to change following discussions involving TG1 and the Security Officer.**

 Digital datasets can be uploaded in two ways: (1) manually by the researcher (as described in 7), and (2) by an automatic upload procedure that is controlled by the lab manager or ICT group.
 The DI centers decide which upload process is to be followed for which lab and for which study type.